book cover

 Shortening also has a higher melting point than butter, so it will make the cookies crispier.
 If you use butter, be sure to use unsalted butter so that the cookies are not too salty.

-Why Do You Need Cream of Tartar in Snickerdoodles?
+Why Use Cream of Tartar in Snickerdoodles

 Since cream of tartar acts as a leavening agent, it creates a soft, chewy snickerdoodle.
+That’s what makes this the best snickerdoodle recipe!

-Without it, the snickerdoodle cookies will be flat and possibly crunchy.
+Without it, the cookies will be flat and possibly crunchy.
 If cream of tartar isn’t an option, use baking powder for a similar effect!

 Snickerdoodle cookies are typically made with vegetable shortening, which gives them a unique flavor.
 The dough is rolled in a mixture of sugar and cinnamon.
 Sugar cookies are made with butter and have a different flavor.